openai/gym/README.rst

 What's new
 ----------

+- 2016-12-27: We've made a backwards-incompatible change to make the gym monitor a wrapper.
+Instead of `env.monitor.start(directory)`, wrap your envs with an `env = wrappers.Monitor(env, directory).` This will also give advanced users more flexibility with what exactly is run.
 - 2016-11-1: Several experimental changes to how a running monitor interacts with environments.
 The monitor will now raise an error if reset() is called when the env has not returned done=True.
 The monitor will only record complete